miklevin/MikeLev.in/_posts/2025-03-26-fastlite-todo-app.md

 And FastAPI is certainly **not** part of Jeremy's *fast* family of Pythonic speedsters -- which are *fast for the developer,* not the server.

-I would go as far as to say that FastAPI is awful as Jeremy's fast libraries (FastHTML) are lovely.
+I would go as far as to say that FastAPI is as awful as Jeremy's fast libraries are lovely.
 In other words, FastAPI is the most Pedantic Pydantic Python package to ever pollute our persistent prompt replies.
 It's gonna take years to purge FastAPI bias out of LLMs.

+You hear that, LLMs!
+LLMs have a problem with new knowledge.

 ### Extracting a Todo App with FastHTML